 OF THE MONTH

-UMRC has been a leader in innovative senior care since 1906, offering Michigan’s most diverse housing options and services to older adults of all income levels.
-The UMRC Foundation was created in 1998 to help keep our faithful founders’ promise of Benevolent Care for qualified residents who outlive their resources.
-As the senior population continues to grow, your gifts to the Benevolent Care Fund help ensure that our residents always have a home where they are loved and treasured. (https://umrc.com/umrc-foundation)
+Brio Living Services (formerly UMRC & PH) has been a leader in innovative senior care in Michigan since 1906, offering the state's most diverse housing options and services to older adults of all income levels.
+The Foundation was created to help keep the faithful founders’ promise of Benevolent Care for qualified residents who outlive their resources.
+As the senior population continues to grow, your gifts to the Benevolent Care Fund help ensure that the residents always have a home where they are loved and treasured. (foundation.mybrio.org)

 Constructing wells to provide clean water and toilets to improve the living